-Biogeosciences (BG) is an international scientific journal dedicated to the publication and discussion of research articles, short communications, and review papers on all aspects of the interactions between the biological, chemical, and physical processes in terrestrial or extraterrestrial life with the geosphere, hydrosphere, and atmosphere.
+Biogeosciences (BG) is a not-for-profit international scientific journal dedicated to the publication and discussion of research articles, short communications, and review papers on all aspects of the interactions between the biological, chemical, and physical processes in terrestrial or extraterrestrial life with the geosphere, hydrosphere, and atmosphere.
 The objective of the journal is to cut across the boundaries of established sciences and achieve an interdisciplinary view of these interactions.
 Experimental, conceptual, and modelling approaches are welcome.

 The Outstanding Reviewer Awards 2022 will be awarded to James Christian (Canadian Centre for Climate Modelling and Analysis) and Mingkai Jiang (Zhejiang University) in recognition of their excellence in reviewing.

 Tropical cyclones are typically assumed to be associated with ecosystem damage.
 This study challenges this assumption and suggests that instead of reducing leaf area, cyclones in East Asia may increase leaf area by alleviating water stress.

 To show our support for Ukraine, all fees for papers from authors (first or corresponding authors) affiliated to Ukrainian institutions are automatically waived, regardless if these papers are co-authored by scientists affiliated to Russian and/or Belarusian institutions.
 The only exception will be if the corresponding author or first contact (contractual partner of Copernicus) are from a Russian and/or Belarusian institution, in that case the APCs are not waived.